tiprankstipranks

 Future acquisitions may create risks and uncertainties that could adversely affect our operating results and divert our management's attention.

 In pursuing our strategy of growth through acquisitions, we will face risks commonly encountered with an acquisition strategy.
-These risks include: - failing to identify material problems and liabilities in our due diligence review of acquisition targets;- failing to obtain sufficient indemnification rights to fully offset possible liabilities associated with acquired businesses;- failing to assimilate the operations and personnel of the acquired businesses;- difficulties in identifying or retaining employees for the acquired businesses;- disrupting our ongoing business;- diluting our limited management resources;- operating in new geographic regions; and - impairing relationships with employees and customers of the acquired business as a result of changes in ownership and management.
+These risks include: - failing to identify material problems and liabilities in our due diligence review of acquisition targets;- failing to obtain sufficient indemnification rights to fully offset possible liabilities associated with acquired businesses;- failing to integrate the operations, technologies and personnel of the acquired businesses;- difficulties in identifying or retaining employees for the acquired businesses;- disrupting our ongoing business;- diluting our limited management resources;- operating in new geographic regions; and - impairing relationships with employees and customers of the acquired business as a result of changes in ownership and management.
 Through our experience integrating our acquisitions, we have learned that, depending upon the size of the acquisition, it can take us up to two to three years to completely integrate an acquired business into our operations and systems and realize the full benefit of the integration.
 During the early part of this integration period, the operating results of an acquired business may decrease from results attained prior to the acquisition due to costs, delays or other challenges that arise when integrating the acquired business.
 In addition, we may not be able to achieve potential synergies or maintain the levels of revenue, earnings or operating efficiency that each business had achieved or might achieve separately.
 Moreover, indebtedness incurred to fund acquisitions could adversely affect our liquidity and financial stability.

 Corporate Activity and Growth - Risk 3